Your website’s contact form may seem like the most mundane element of your site, but every marketer should pay attention to it.

 If your contact page isn’t optimized for a mobile experience, you’re eliminating a huge segment of your audience who won’t bother wrestling with your contact form.
-They’ll simply leave.
+They’ll leave.

-This is especially important if you have a brick and mortar business and use maps or other identifying information on your contact page.
+This is especially important if you have a brick-and-mortar business and use maps or other identifying information on your contact page.
 When your visitors can’t manipulate, see, or interact with your local contact information, you’ll have a hell of a time getting them into your store.

 6. Reduce friction with minimal design

 There are endless ways to design a contact page.
 Service-based online businesses can streamline the contact process by almost completely reducing friction on their contact pages.

 InvisionApp doesn’t get flashy with its contact page.
 It asks for the most basic information and gets the job done.
 Other than its drop-down menu, there’s virtually no friction on this page: